Bagram Airfield

-Bagram Airfield was built by the Soviet Union in the 1950's.
-Bagram Air Base was formerly the largest U.S. military base in Afghanistan, staffed by the 455th Air Expeditionary Wing of the U.S. Air Force, along with rotating units of the U.S. and coalition forces.
+Bagram Airfield was built by the Soviet Union in the 1950s.
+Bagram Air Field was formerly the largest U.S. military base in Afghanistan, staffed by the United States Army Garrison (USAG) under the command of United States Forces - Afghanistan (USFOR-A)with major tenants such as the 455th Air Expeditionary Wing of the U.S. Air Force, along with rotating units of other U.S. and coalition forces.
 It was expanded and modernized by the Americans.
-There is also a hospital with 50 beds, three operating theatres and a modern dental clinic.
+There is also a U.S. Army hospital with 50 beds, three operating theatres and a modern dental clinic.
 Kabul International Airport is located approximately 40 km south of Bagram, connected by two separate roads.

-On 15 August 2021, the entire base fell to Taliban rebel forces after the NATO-trained Afghan National Army had surrendered.
-All prisoners at the Parwan Detention Facility were released.
+On 15 August 2021, the entire Forward Operating Base (FOB) fell to Taliban rebel forces after the NATO-trained Afghan National Army had surrendered.
+All prisoners at the Detention Facility in Parwan (DFIP) were released.
 The International Committee of the Red Cross (ICRC) revealed that in August 2009 it has been informed about a second prison where detainees were held in isolation and without access to the ICRC (that is usually guaranteed to all prisoners); this was denied by U.S. authorities.

+The base was targeted and damaged by Pakistani airstrikes in March 2026 during the 2026 Afghanistan–Pakistan war.